Marion Correctional Institution (Ohio)

 Marion Correctional Institution (MCI) is a state-operated prison for men located in Marion, Ohio.
-The prison houses inmates who have received a security classification of Level 1 or Level 2.
-It has a rich history dating back to its precursor establishment in 1948.
-The institution's origins trace back to its location on land previously used for WWII German prisoners of war barracks.
-Over the years, it transformed into a facility that housed inmates transferred from other correctional institutions, leading to its construction as the Marion Correctional Institution in 1952.
-The institution has witnessed various innovative inmate programs, legal interventions, and significant events that have left a lasting impact.
+The prison houses inmates with a security classification of Level 1 or 2.
+It dates back to the establishment of its precursor in 1948, occupying the site of a facility that housed German prisoners of war during World War II.
+Over the years, it housed inmates transferred from other correctional institutions, leading to the construction of the Marion Correctional Institution in 1952.
+The institution has hosted various inmate programs, legal interventions, and events.

-Throughout its history, the institution has seen a succession of wardens who played key roles in its management and development.
-These changes in leadership reflect the institution's evolution over time.

-Marion Correctional Institution has been known for its inventive inmate programs.
-It introduced initiatives like the "Project Newgate" college program in the 1970s, offering educational opportunities to inmates before their release.
-It also pioneered the "Papillon" drug rehabilitation program and established the first all-inmate chapter of the Red Cross during the 1980s.
+Marion Correctional Institution introduced programs such as the "Project Newgate" college program in the 1970s, offering educational opportunities to inmates before their release.
+It also operated the "Papillon" drug rehabilitation program, and established an all-inmate chapter of the Red Cross during the 1980s.

-A significant legal milestone was the Taylor vs. Perini case filed in 1969, which led to a consent decree and federal court intervention in the institution's operations.
-This marked a turning point in Ohio's prison system and brought about operational changes.
+In 1969, inmates filed Taylor v.
+Perini, a federal lawsuit alleging constitutional violations at the prison.
+This led to a consent decree and federal court intervention in the institution's operations.

 The institution's history is also marked by notable events and individuals.
-A 1966 riot led to substantial damages, while the Marion Correctional Institution became an integral part of a music special featuring David Allan Coe, showcasing his journey from ex-prisoner to celebrated artist.
+A 1966 riot caused substantial damage, and the Marion Correctional Institution was featured in a music special featuring David Allan Coe, that covered his transition from incarceration to a music career.
 In recent years, the institution faced challenges related to technology security and COVID-19.
-An incident in 2015 revealed unauthorized computer access by inmates, highlighting the complexities of implementing technology in a prison environment.
-In 2020, the institution became a COVID-19 hotspot due to factors such as crowding and delayed testing, raising concerns about inmate well-being.
+An incident in 2015 revealed unauthorized computer access by inmates.
+In 2020, the institution became a COVID-19 hot spot due to factors such as crowding and delayed testing, raising concerns about inmate well-being.